Function-on-Scalar Quantile Regression with Application to Mass Spectrometry Proteomics Data: Methods

 This prior is comprised of a scale mixture of Gaussians, with a global shrinkage parameter $\psi^2_{aj}$ and local shrinkage parameter $\lambda^2_{ajh}$.
 The local shrinkage parameters $\lambda_{ajh}$ are assigned some prior $g_1$, allowing different amount of shrinkage on $B^*_{ajh}$ within the regularization subset $j$.
-The global shrinkage parameter $\psi_{aj}$ controls the overall level of shrinkage in the subset $j$, and is assigned a prior $g_2$ indexed by the hyperparameter $\Theta_{aj}$.
+The global shrinkage parameter $\psi_{aj}$ controls the overall level of shrinkage in the subset $j$, which leads to some type of smoothing over $t$ in $B_a(t)$, and is assigned a prior $g_2$ indexed by the hyperparameter $\Theta_{aj}$.

 Conditioning on $\psi_{aj}$ and integrating out $\lambda_{ajh}$, different choices of $g_1$ result in different marginal distributional forms that lead to different types of penalization and forms of regularization.
 A degenerate distribution $\lambda_{ajh} \sim \delta_{1}$ induces a Gaussian prior on $B^*_{ajh}$, leading to L$2$ penalization which would be a natural choice of regularization if spline basis functions are used. $\lambda_{ajh}^2 \sim \text{Exp}(\frac{1}{2})$ induces a Laplace prior on $B^*_{ajh}$, leading to L$1$ penalization and for which the maximum \textit{a posteriori} estimator is equivalent to the lasso estimate widely used for variable selection. $\lambda_{ajh} \sim C^+(0,1)$ induces a horseshoe prior~\citep{carvalho2009handling,carvalho2010horseshoe} on $B^*_{ajh}$, leading to non-linear adaptive shrinkage particularly desirable for wavelet transform, which tends to concentrate the signals in the data space on a relatively small number of wavelet coefficients that are usually large in magnitude, with the remaining coefficients being small and mostly consisting of noise.
-The infinitely tall spike of the horseshoe prior at the origin can strongly shrink the small coefficients, and its symmetric flat and Cauchy-like tails can avoid over-shrinkage of the large coefficients and retain the dominant local features in the observed data~\citep{carvalho2009handling}.
+The infinitely tall spike of the horseshoe prior at the origin can strongly shrink the small coefficients, and its symmetric flat and Cauchy-like tails can prevent over-shrinkage of the large coefficients and retain the dominant local features in the observed data~\citep{carvalho2009handling}.